imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_mediaCompressionFactor** - The factor by which images are compressed by app.

 - **Data_version** - Version of the SDK running in the app.

+#### Office.MobileMeasurementPartner.Launch

+The event is triggered when the application starts on mobile devices (iOS and Android) and collected system metadata will be employed to assess product performance across various installation sources to ensure Office from such install sources works as expected.

+The following fields are collected:

+- **a** - Singular SDK Key.
+The Mobile Measurement Partner.

+- **aifa** - For Android apps only: Lower-case raw advertising ID with dashes.​

+- **app_v​** - The application version.

+- **asid​** - The App Set ID.

+- **att_authorization_status​** - The App Transparency authorization status.​

+- **attribution_token​** - For iOS apps only: Apple Search Ads attribution token​.

+- **bd​** - The operating System version of the device.

+- **c​** - For iOS apps only: it specifies the network connection type.

+- **country​** - Country code of the device at the time of the session start.

+- **data_sharing_options​** - Flag that indicates user's consent to share additional information.

+- **i** - Package Name (Android) or Bundle ID (iOS) of the application.​

+- **idfa​** - For iOS apps only: Upper-case raw advertising ID with dashes.​

+- **idfv​** - For iOS apps only: Upper-case raw IdentifierForVendor with dashes.​

+- **install_receipt​** - For iOS apps only: The receipt received from the Apple App Store.

+- **install_ref​** - For Android apps only: Install Referrer Information​ from Google Play Store.

+- **install_source​** - For Android apps only: Install source package name.

+- **install_time​** - The time of the first app install. ​

+- **lc​** - The locale tag for the device indicating language and country code.​

+- **ma​** - Make of the device hardware.

+- **mo​** - Model of the device hardware.

+- **n** - Represents the name of the app launched.

+- **p** - One of the following Platforms: Android or iOS​

+- **ve** - Operating system version of the device at session start.​

 #### Office.OfficeMobile.AppActivation.Launch